 As a young journalist many years ago, I was taught to respect The New York Times as an exemplar of journalism.
 That has changed.

 Make no mistake: The paper still has respectable editor, reporters, and sections.
-Yet, whichever editor is in charge of mental-health coverage seems to have festering personal problems with neuroscience.
+Yet, wthe editor is in charge of mental-health coverage seems to have festering personal problems with neuroscience.
 That or the publisher issues orders based on the website’s analytics.
 Any piece stigmatizing ADHD tends to draw lots of readers—and therefore ad dollars.
+SEO bonanza!

 It was only when I became an expert on ADHD that I realized that The New York Times is incredibly anti-science and pro-stigma when it comes to psychiatric conditions.
 Over the years, I’ve written several posts: